arabinelli/Groundhog/README.md

 # Groundhog - WIP
- A simple decorator to get notified if there's an issue with your deployed code
+ A simple decorator to get notified if there's an issue with your pre-alpha deployed code

 ## TL;DR
 When running pre-alpha stage code, there isn't the time to properly build stable and error-proof code.
 When deployed (e.g. for concept validation tests in early product discovery), a code failing silently could mean losing valuable data.